cornell-ece4750/ece4750-sec02-verilog/docs/index.md

 Verilog RTL for a latency-insensitive adder
 --------------------------------------------------------------------------

-We will start by implementing a simple single-cycle multiplier.
+We will start by implementing a simple latency-insensitive adder.
 Whenever implementing hardware, we always like to start with some kind of diagram.
 It could be a block diagram, datapath diagram, or finite-state-machine diagram.
 Here is a block diagram for our latency-insensitive adder.
 Notice